-This manual describes features in the MPC and MPC Beats software applications.
+This manual describes features in the MPC 2.1 software application.
 For consistency, the terminology throughout is based on the MPC parameter names.
 We also used specific formatting to indicate particular topics of significance:

 Important/Note/Tip: Important or helpful information on a given topic.